latent-implicit-thinking/latent-implicit-thinking.github.io/sponsors.md

 ## Sponsors

 Sponsor information will be updated here.
-If you are interested in sponsoring the Latent & Implicit Thinking workshop, please contact the organizers.
+If you are interested in sponsoring the Latent & Implicit Thinking workshop, please contact the organizers at [latent-implicit-thinking@googlegroups.com](mailto:latent-implicit-thinking@googlegroups.com).